ppbrown/fluxcd-public-demo/QUICKSTART.md

     kubectl -n demo-app  port-forward svc/nginx-service 80
     # and in a different terminal/browser, peek at http://localhost

+If you fork this repo to your own (which I encourage, to get full use out of Flux!), dont forget to change `github.com/ppbrown/` to your own repo.

 For a more in-depth view of things, go back to the [README](README.md)